Geonkick-Synthesizer/redkite/README.md

 purpose can cause a lot of conflicts.
 For example, often these conflicts arise in music software when a Digital Audio Workstation as a host is loading GUI audio plugins.
-The Redkite GUI toolkit is developed to address this issue, and provide a way to develop easily self-sufficiency GUI plugins apart from developing standalone applications.
+The Redkite GUI toolkit is developed to address this issue, and provide a way to develop easily self-sufficient GUI plugins apart from developing standalone applications.

 ### Goals